 Who Can Obtain Prior Authorization

 The prescribing practitioner is responsible for obtaining prior authorization.
 Pharmacist or recipient calls/requests will not be accepted.
 The prescribing practitioner must have and provide his/her valid individual Louisiana Medicaid prescribing provider number to obtain prior authorization.
 Only individual provider numbers will be accepted.
 The prescribing practitioner may obtain the prior authorization by telephone, facsimile or mail.
-Refer to the Appendix D – Contact Information for access to additional information on prior authorization.
-In addition, the Louisiana Medicaid Single PDL for Fee-for-Service and Managed Care Organizations (MCOs) and the Louisiana Uniform Prescription Drug Prior Authorization Form and its instructions can be accessed by the below link or by visiting Appendices A or E of this manual chapter.
+Refer to the Section 37.5.4 – Contact Information for access to additional information on prior authorization.
+In addition, refer to Section 37.5.5 of this manual chapter to access drug specific forms, criteria, and instructions.

 http://ldh.la.gov/assets/HealthyLa/Pharmacy/PDL.pdf